nickbrandt/GitLab/doc/user/clusters/applications.md

 - [CI/CD template method](#install-using-gitlab-cicd-deprecated)

 NOTE:
-Despite being deprecated, the recommended way for installing GitLab integrated applications is by the GitLab CI/CD method presented below.
-We are working on a [cluster management project template](https://gitlab.com/gitlab-org/gitlab/-/issues/327908) with a simple upgrade path from the CI/CD based method.
+The new recommended way to manage cluster applications is to use the [cluster management project template](management_project_template.md).
+If you want to migrate your GitLab managed apps management to this template, reference to [migrating from GitLab managed apps to project template](migrating_from_gma_to_project_template.md).

 ## Install using GitLab CI/CD (DEPRECATED)